Chaseao/Chaseao/README.md

   Who I Am
 </h3>
 <p>
-  I am a Gameplay and UI Programmer with a specialty in Unity / C#.
-I have created several small games with a focus on story-based games.
-I have worked in the industry for half a year and have a year's worth of experience creating indie games.
+  I am a Game Designer with a specialty in Unity / C# development currently studying at The Ohio State University.
+I’ve created several small games with gameplay features like inventory, combat, and skill systems.
+I’ve also worked with teams to create UI systems that are engaging for the player to interact with.
 </p>

 <h3>